showberry/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system.all is for you.
-Git is free software.
+Git is free software.my like it